ghettonerd100p/Hello-World/README.md

 # Hello-World
-Self teaching for a year need feedback and resources
+Self teaching for a year need feedback and resources.